 - Toss the cucumbers and pineapple into the blend, and blend.

 - Add chopped green onions, jalapeños, and cilantro with pineapple juice and salt.

 Blend that together with the pineapple and cucumbers.
 Chill.

-- Pour into a bowl, top with cilantro, chopped pineapple and/or cucumber.
-Enjoy!
+- Pour into a bowl, top with cilantro, chopped pineapple, and/or cucumber.

 It's very important to chill the gazpacho before serving and to chill in a plastic or glass container.
 Chilling the gazpacho gives the flavors a chance to blend together.
-And enzymes in the pineapple can negatively react with metal containers which is why you want to store the gazpacho in a non-reactive container.
+And enzymes in the pineapple can negatively react with metal containers, so you want to store the gazpacho in a non-reactive container.

-Flavor Substitutions: If you do not like spicy foods, decrease or omit the jalapeño.
-If you want extra spicy, increase the amount of jalapeños.
+If you do not like spicy foods, decrease or omit the jalapeño.
+If you want extra spicy, increase the amount of minced jalapeño.